kanhaiya-2000/Chattenger/README.md

 ## 1.Security

-Security of password for your room matters,Password and admin key for a room is now securely stored after hasing with passwordHASH.
+Security of password for your room matters,Password and admin key for a room is now securely stored after hasing with passwordHASH.Chats,file-sharing and calls are end-to-end encrypted and their data are never stored on server end.

 ## 2.optimised quality video and voice calls